owenjchen/ChatGPT-Guide/code.md

         def detect_cycle(self):
             """
+            Detect whether the graph has a cycle by walking with Depth First Search (DFS) Use two sets:  visited, and recursiveStack to mark the walk.
-            Detect whether the graph has a cycle Returns true if graph is cyclic else false
+            Returns true if graph is cyclic else false
             """
-            visited = {node:False for node in self.nodes}
+            visited = set()
-            recursiveStack = {node:False for node in self.nodes}
+            recursiveStack = set()

             for node in self.nodes:
-                if not visited[node]:
+                if node not in visited:
                     if self.dfs_detect_cycle(node, visited, recursiveStack):
                         return True
             return False

         def dfs_detect_cycle(self, v, visited, recursiveStack):
-            """ Mark current node as visited and adds to recursion stack""" visited[v] = True
+            """ Mark current node as visited and adds to recursion stack"""
-            recursiveStack[v] = True
+            visited.add(v)
+            # push current node to stack
+            recursiveStack.add(v)

             # Recursive for all neighbours
-            # if any neighbour is visited and in
-            # recursiveStack then graph is cyclic
+            # if any neighbour is visited and in recursiveStack then graph is cyclic
             for neighbor in self.get_neighbors(v):
-                if not visited[neighbor]:
+                if neighbor not in visited:
                     if self.dfs_detect_cycle(neighbor, visited, recursiveStack):
                         return True
-                elif recursiveStack[neighbor]:
+                elif neighbor in recursiveStack:
                     return True

-            # The node needs to be popped from
+            # Pop the current node
-            # recursion stack before function ends
-            recursiveStack[v] = False
+            recursiveStack.remove(v)
             return False

-    # Undirected Graph
+    # Undirected Graph - only need to update add_edge() function
     class Graph(DiGraph):
         """
         An undirected Graph class in which all edges are bidirectional
         """
         def add_edge(self, src, dest):
             DiGraph.add_edge(self, src, dest)
             DiGraph.add_edge(self, dest, src)

     # Test code
     if __name__ == '__main__' :
-        # create a directed graph
+        print("Create a directed graph")
         graph = DiGraph()

         # add the nodes to the graph